hrshaik20/eec201project-kokott-shaik/README.md

   M is the distance between frame starts
   K is the number of Mel-frequency bins showFigures is a binary variable that toggles graphs (so that hundreds of figures aren't opened when this is included in ProjectTraining1.m)
-The output of the function is a matrix, where each column represents a vector of dimension K-1, whose entries are the MFCC
+The output of the function is a matrix, where each column represents a vector of dimension K-1, whose entries are the MFCC.

 To run the LBGTraining code on data from one .wav file:
 Call the function LBGTraining(inputs, Iterations, e, E, dim1, dim2, showFigures)